SiloCityLabs/Cuttlephone/README.md

  - Switch Joy-Con rails
  - Razer Junglecat rails

- # How to phone case generator
+ # How to use phone case generator
+ - Install OpenSCAD
+ - clone the repo with `git clone https://github.com/SiloCityLabs/Cuttlephone.git` or use Code > Download ZIP
+ - Open the file "case/phone_case.scad" to use the GUI
-To create your own phone, install OpenSCAD, clone the repo or download the .ZIP, and run "case/phone_case.scad".
-Run "sh build.sh" to create all 3MF files.
+ - Run "sh build.sh" to create all 3MF files for all phones

-# How to run blog locally
+# How to run blog locally (Windows)
+ - generate a token at https://github.com/settings/tokens/new
+ - Select the scope *public_repository*
+ - copy the token
+ - install Ruby, gem, and bundle
+ - `bundle update`
-Install Ruby, gem, and bundle.
-Run `bundle update` and `bundle exec jekyll serve --incremental`.
-I couldn't get the Docker versions running on Windows, they wouldn't render the website, just show directory
+ - `JEKYLL_GITHUB_TOKEN=tokenGoesHere123456789 bundle exec jekyll serve --incremental` I couldn't get the Docker versions running on Windows.

 # Build logs